blaynem/craigslist-searcher/README.md

 ## Difficulties and things learned.

+One weird problem was how craigslist uses urls.
+Some of them have county codes on them, others do not.
+So I had to come up with a way to figure out how I would gather the correct urls.

 AWS Lambda is cool af.
 Way easier than spinning up a server.
 Especially for a front end engineer without much back end experience.
 11/10 would use again.
 Thanks to my roommate, without him, figuring out AWS/Lambda would have taken a lot longer.

 Redux is one crazy beast.
 It's taken a lot of trying to figure out exactly how it works, but I'm starting to get the grasp on it.
 Thankfully watching a ton of redux videos has given me enough information to have a better grasp on it.

+## Thanks
 Also thanks to everyone in the Reactiflux discord chat who helped.